ZINZINBIN/Optimal-Control-1D-Electrostatic-Plasma/README.md

-# Optimal control for the instability suppression in an electrostatic plasma system
+# Optimal control for the instability suppression in an electrostatic plasma system via reinforcement learning
 ## 🧭 Introduction

-This repository provides **code and simulation tools** for the **optimal control of an external electric field** to suppress the **bump-on-tail instability** in a **one-dimensional electrostatic plasma system** governed by the **Vlasov–Poisson equations**.
+This repository provides **code and simulation tools** for the **optimal control of an external electric field** to suppress the **bump-on-tail instability** in a **one-dimensional electrostatic plasma system** governed by the **Vlasov–Poisson equations** by using reinforcement learning.
+We integrate a Particle-In-Cell simulation with optimal control by solving a Hamilton-Jacobi-Bellman equation with reinforcement learning, and verify the suppression of instabilities using a linear damping rate and Fourier analysis.

-The project combines **Particle-In-Cell (PIC) simulations** with **numerical optimal control** techniques to design and apply an external control field that stabilizes the plasma distribution function.

 The repository includes:
 - A **PIC simulation code** for solving the 1D Vlasov–Poisson system.